danmoser/danmoser.github.io/personal/english.rst

 - "tit-for-tat": olho-por-olho
 - "tip his hat": tirar o seu (dele) chapéu
 - "turn-key": pronto para ser usado
+- "turtle poke"/"turtle head poking": when you poop peeks out of your asshole.
 - "under the hood": is not immediately visible or obvious
 - "wall-clock time": refers to elapsed time as determined by a chronometer such as a wristwatch or wall clock
 - "wanted on a charge": procurado sob a acusação de